KiLJ4EdeN/COVID_WEB/README.md

 # COVID_WEB

+NOTE: The code is changed to match the updated covid-ct repository, if new images are added the accuracy might have a +-1 variance.
 Source codes for the paper:
 A Novel and Reliable Deep Learning Web-Based Tool to Detect COVID-19 Infection from Chest CT-Scan